 - The 2014 Organic Production Survey conducted by the USDA NASS provides evidence of continued grower adoption of sustainable agricultural production practices such as organic mulch/compost, green/animal manures, no-till or minimum till, maintained buffer strips, water management practices, biological pest management, maintaining beneficial insect or vertebrate habitat, selecting planting locations to avoid pests, releasing beneficial organisms, choosing pest resistant varieties, and planning plantings to avoid cross-contamination; which is applicable and carried over onto non-organically certified crop lands.

 - Annual Sustainability Festival by Hawaii's largest private landowner.

-- Hawaii’s Strategy for Increased Food Security and Food Self-Sufficiency: Hawai'i DBET and DOA "Increased Food Security and Sufficiency Strategy" (October 2012).
-The Strategy recommends actions to market “Buy Local/It Matters” and to brand and label local food products.
-A critical factor towards successful implementation will be building partnerships with the increasing number of organizations involved in food self sufficiency/food security.
+- The strategy recommends actions to market “Buy Local/It Matters” and to brand and label local food products.
+A critical factor towards successful implementation will be building partnerships with the increasing number of organizations involved in food self-sufficiency/food security.

 - 2013 HDOA funded Organic Industry Advisory Group final report.